zizitizi/my-devops-Roadmap/Docker/S18nexuskuber1.md

 ssl  - token

+# nexus

+local registery

+we can install ssl to secure pull and push to it.

+ssl -https == secure registery

+with out ssl == insecure registery

 apt - yum - maven - dll - docker repo ,...

 minimum need 2 -3 gig ram. secure- gui - to install nexus in docker :

+first make directory

+ mkdir ./host-nexus-data

+give it permission 200 (nexus user) :

+sudo chown 200:200 host-nexus-data/

 vi docker-compose.yml

+docker compose up

+docker ps -a

+docker logs -f zizi-nexus-1

+wait till gor message

+satrted

+then go to browser:

+192.168.44.136:8081

+use 8081 port for apt and yum repo. use 8082 port for pull and push to docker repo. if u have another repo then use added port again. every repo have one port with multiple image. but per repo per port -